 Ensure sustainable consumption and production patterns.

 - We prevent, mitigate and manage spills using a variety of measures and ensure all appropriate steps are taken to minimize environmental impacts.
-The majority of our reported spills in 2020 were a result of vandalism to our electricity transmission infrastructure.
+In 2021, 38 per cent of our reported spills were a result of vandalism to our electricity transmission and distribution infrastructure.

 - ATCO partnered with the environmental firm Green Standards to reduce the amount of furniture, appliances, computers and other materials that end up in the landfill each year.
 In 2018, we diverted 87 tonnes of material.

 - We continue to reduce our hazardous waste with a significant reduction in production from 2,210 tonnes in 2020 to 1,166 tonnes in 2021.